awslabs/mountpoint-s3-csi-driver/docs/CONFIGURATION.md

 | AWS Account B | 444455556666        |
 | S3 Bucket     | amzn-s3-demo-bucket |

-You can either use bucket policies or cross-account IRSA to access the bucket.
+You can either use bucket policies or cross-account EKS Pod Identity/IRSA to access the bucket.

 ### Cross-account bucket access using bucket policies
 You can grant access Amazon S3 buckets from different AWS accounts using [bucket policies](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucket-policies.html).

 1. Allow Pod A in AWS Account A (`111122223333`) to access S3 Bucket (`amzn-s3-demo-bucket`) in AWS Account B (`444455556666`)
-  - Ensure Pod A and its Service Account have IRSA configured
+  - Ensure Pod A and its Service Account have EKS Pod Identity or IRSA configured
     ```yaml
     apiVersion: v1
     kind: ServiceAccount